 - The University expects students to continue residency in the room to which they are assigned.
-However, it realizes that changes are sometimes mutually beneficial. - Once on campus, a resident may submit a Request for Room Change.
+However, it realizes that changes are sometimes mutually beneficial. - Once on campus, residents may submit a request for Room Change.
 Requests made require a meeting with the Resident Director to establish the need for a room change.
-If the request is granted, a room change fee of twenty-five dollars (\$25.00) will be assessed.
+If the request is granted, a room change fee may be assessed.
 Room changes are contingent upon room availability.
-Failure to obtain the written prior approval of both the Resident Director and Housing Office will result in a minimum \$25 assessment for administrative costsand could result in the imposition of disciplinary sanctions.
+Vacancies can be filled at any time.
+Residents may be notified when new residents are assigned to their room.